 3 Best Methods to Check if File or Directory Exist in Python

-Many times in program we need to handle reading and writing file.
+Many times in the program we need to handle reading and writing files.
 I am sure you might have come across when your program crashes if the file in the directory that you want to read does not exist.

-And this happens for everyone if you start learning file handling in Python.
+And this happens to everyone if you start learning file handling in Python.

 So the only solution to avoid a crash is using “Python check if file exists or not before performing any operations on file”.

-In this tutorial, I am going to share you three different ways of checking file and directory existence before reading or writing it.
+In this tutorial, I am sharing with you three different ways of checking file and directory existence before reading or writing it.

 Using…

-How to write a code for Python check if file exists?
+How to write code for Python to check if a file exists?

 Here are three different methods you can use…